 Salt Marsh Native Tree Reserve

-Since 2019 we have been working with the Women’s Native Tree Project Trust in Gisborne on restoring a salt marsh area of land on our Manutuke Vineyard.
+Since 2019 we have been working with the Women’s Native Tree Project Trust in Gisborne on restoring a salt marsh area of land on our organic Manutuke Coastal Vineyard, Gisborne.

-In June 2020 on winter Solstice Day, we organised a working be of like minded people to plant 400 native trees around a salt marsh lagoon on our vineyard.
+In June 2020 on winter Solstice Day was our initial planting, we organised a working be of like minded people to plant 400 native trees around a salt marsh lagoon on our vineyard.

 On the day we had a great turn out of over 40 people, a range of kids and adults. it took us about 2 1/2 hours to get the job done, which was great, we all got stuck in.
 The types of trees we planted are Harakeke, Kowhai, Koromiko, Akeake, Makomako, Swamp Ribbonwood, Karamu, Taupata, a range of Hebes, Haupara, Kanono and Manuka.